campg2j003/jfw_nsh/readme.md

 ```

 If this macro is defined and the user selects the Installer Source component, the installer will create a folder in the installation folder called "Installer Source" and install the installer source files in it.
 If this macro is not defined, a default macro is used that only installs the source for JFW.nsh.

+The installer uses the Modern UI II package, so mui2.nsh must be included.
+Then you include this header and insert the JAWSScriptInstaller macro which produces the installer code:

 ```
 !include "mui2.nsh"